jriff/asm80.com_to_KIM-1_paper_tape_format/README.md

-# Asm80.com hex fomat to KIM-1 pager tape format
+# Asm80.com hex fomat to KIM-1 paper tape format

 A Ruby script that converts the asm80.com hex format to the KIM-1 paper tape format.

 # Usage
-Reads asm80.com output from stdin and dumps the reault to stdout.
+Reads asm80.com output from stdin and dumps the result to stdout.

 OSX example:

     pbpaste | ./asm80ToPaperTape.rb | pbcopy
-This will convert the contents of the OSX clipboard and copy the result to the clipboard.
+This will convert the contents of the OSX clipboard and copy the result back to the clipboard.

 Remember to change the shebang line (#!) to your ruby path!